 In Naruto, during Haku's backstory when Haku's father has just killed his mother and is about to kill him.

 The first Bondage Queen KateOVA briefly cuts to a pane of glass cracking and then shattering to symbolize the loss of Kate's virginity.

-Kill la Kill features Satsuki and the Elite Four drinking a toast of saki before throwing their saucers to the ground just before the Great Sports and Culture Festival and their impending open rebellion against Ragyo and the Life Fibers.
+Kill la Kill features Satsuki and the Elite Four drinking a toast of sake before throwing their cups to the ground just before the Great Sports and Culture Festival and their impending open rebellion against Ragyo and the Life Fibers.

 Jason Todd's costume display case has this happen a lot in Batman.
 Maybe less now that he's alive.

 Plourr Ilo of the X-Wing Series pours out her wineglass and then tosses it into the air to shatter when it falls, punctuating what she'd been saying about the tyranny of the nobles.

 In Watchmen, Laurie throws a bottle of perfume against Jon's Martian palace, which of course shatters as well.

 The "Line Must Be Drawn Here" scene from Star Trek: First Contact, in which Captain Picard loses his temper, shouts two Big Nos, and smashes the glass case holding his models of previous Enterprises.
 The camera even holds for an extra moment on the model of the ship from the television series sliding off of the shelf before it hits the ground.